qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Oversimplification: "Poor people are poor because they are lazy."

-  Nuanced view: Poverty is also influenced by factors such as education access, systemic discrimination, health disparities, job market conditions, and the Matthew effect.
+  Other related factors: Education access, systemic discrimination, health disparities, job market conditions, the Matthew effect, etc.
 - Oversimplification: "Immigrants are the cause of unemployment."

-  Nuanced view: Unemployment rates are also influenced by factors including manufacturing relocation, automation technologies, economic cycles, skill mismatches, and overall labor market conditions.
+  Other related factors: Manufacturing relocation, automation technologies, economic cycles, skill mismatches, overall labor market conditions, etc.
 - Oversimplification: "The Great Depression happened because of the stock market crash of 1929."

-  Nuanced view: The Great Depression resulted from a combination of factors, including excessive financial risk-taking, lack of regulatory oversight, production overcapacity, wealth inequality, and international economic imbalances.
+  Other related factors: Excessive financial risk-taking, lack of regulatory oversight, production overcapacity, wealth inequality, and international economic imbalances, etc.
 - Oversimplification: "That company succeeded because of the CEO."

-  Nuanced view: Corporate success also depends on various factors, including market conditions, employee contributions, incentive structures, company culture, government-business relationships, competitive landscape, and the cumulative impact of past leadership decisions.
+  Other related factors: Market conditions, employee contributions, incentive structures, company culture, government-business relationships, competitive landscape, and the cumulative impact of past leadership decisions, etc.

 > For every complex problem there is an answer that is clear, simple, and wrong.
 >